OpenSpace/openspace.github.io/docs/users/skybrowser/skybrowser.md

 # Sky Browser

 The Sky Browser feature is a virtual telescope.
-It lets you see telescope images taken by famous telescopes, such as Hubble, Chandra and Spitzer, while also visualizing their locations on the sky.
+It lets you see telescope images taken by famous telescopes, such as Hubble, Chandra and Spitzer, while also visualizing their locations in the sky.
 The Sky Browser is powered by [AAS WorldWide Telescope](http://worldwidetelescope.org/webclient/).

 ### Browser